Scout Project Ideas

 - Help a group home or shelter dig out an area for a small vegetable garden so they can grow produce for themselves.

-- Contribute to our Kids Page for the America’s Grow-a-Row Website with fun facts and ways to help feed the hungry.
+- Contribute to our website with fun facts and ways to help feed the hungry.

 - Talk to a grocery store about rescuing their “not quite retail perfect” produce, and organize a volunteer network to pick it up and deliver it to a local food pantry.